-The Remuneration Committee has determined that as at 31 December 2018, the three Executive Directors (being Chief Executive, Retail Operations Director and Finance Director) are designated as being Material Risk Takers (MRTs), as per the EBA technical standards; and are subject to both the PRA Remuneration Rules and the FCA SYSC 19D Dual Regulated Firms Remuneration Rules.
+The Remuneration Committee has determined that as at 31 December 2019, the three Executive Directors (being Chief Executive, Retail Operations Director and Finance Director) are designated as being Material Risk Takers (MRTs), as per the EBA technical standards; and are subject to both the PRA Remuneration Rules and the FCA SYSC 19D Dual Regulated Firms Remuneration Rules.

-The table below sets out the aggregate remuneration for staff who are MRTs in relation to their services to the Society for the year ended 31 December 2018.
+The table below sets out the aggregate remuneration for staff who are MRTs in relation to their services to the Society for the year ended 31 December 2019.
+All remuneration in both years was fixed.

+201

-2018 201 No of staff Total remuneration £000 No of staff Total remuneration £000 Material Risk Takers (Executive Directors) 2 181 3 244
+No of staff Total remuneration £000

+Material Risk Takers (Executive Directors) 3 228